TANHAIYU/DeepCalib/README.md

 For detailed information refer to the `Section 4.2` of [our paper](https://drive.google.com/file/d/1pZgR3wNS6Mvb87W0ixOHmEVV6tcI8d50/view).
 In short, `SingleNet` is the best network for predicting focal length and distortion parameter in terms of accuracy.
 In addition, since it is a single network contrary to `DualNet` and `Seqnet` it is computationally cheaper to use the former.

 #### Weights
 The weights for our network can be found [here](https://drive.google.com/file/d/1TYZn-f2z7O0hp_IZnNfZ06ExgU9ii70T/view).
 We recommend to use `SingleNet` since we experimentally confirmed it outperforms the other ones.
-The regression weights for `DualNet` are currently wrong, although you can train your own.
+The regression weights for `SeqNet` are currently wrong, although you can train your own.

 ## Citation
 ```